shmilee/arch-time-backup/README.md

 Options:
   -p, --profile </local/path/to/profile>
                         Specify a backup profile.
-The profile can be used to set SOURCE_DIR, DESTINATION, the binary of ssh and rsync, the flags of ssh and rsync, expiration strategy, auto-expire and filter rules for backup files.
+The profile can be used to set BACKUP_MODE, SOURCE_DIR, DESTINATION, the binary and flags of ssh and rsync, expiration strategy, auto-expire and filter rules for backup files.
   --ssh-get-flags       Display the default SSH flags that are used for backup and exit.
   --ssh-set-flags       Set the SSH flags that are used for backup.
   --ssh-append-flags    Append the SSH flags that are going to be used for backup.